Skip to content

 Lewis Banks··5 min read

-Video content has become the driving force behind successful social media marketing, with platforms prioritising video posts in their algorithms more than ever before.
-For SME business owners in hospitality, fitness, and retail, mastering video marketing on social media isn't just an option—it's essential for staying competitive and connecting with your audience effectively.
+Video content now drives successful social media marketing.
+Platforms prioritise video posts in their algorithms more than ever.
+For SME owners in hospitality, fitness, and retail, video marketing is not just an option.
+It is essential to stay competitive and connect with your audience.

-Whether you're a boutique restaurant in Shoreditch, a local gym in Manchester, or an independent retailer in Birmingham, video content can transform how you engage with customers and drive business growth.
-The statistics speak for themselves: video posts generate 48% more views than other content types, and consumers are 85% more likely to purchase after watching a product video.
+Maybe you run a boutique restaurant in Shoreditch, a local gym in Manchester, or an independent shop in Birmingham.
+In each case, video content can transform how you engage customers and grow your business.
+The statistics speak for themselves: video posts generate 48% more views than other content types, and consumers are 85% more likely to buy after watching a product video.

 Understanding Your Platform-Specific Video Strategy

-Each social media platform has its own video requirements and audience expectations.
-Instagram favours visually stunning, short-form content that tells a story quickly, whilst LinkedIn users prefer professional, educational videos that provide value.
+Each platform has its own video requirements and audience expectations.
+Instagram favours stunning short-form content that tells a story quickly.
+LinkedIn users prefer professional, educational videos that provide value.
 TikTok thrives on authentic, entertaining content that feels spontaneous, even when carefully planned.

-For hospitality businesses, Instagram Stories and Reels work brilliantly for showcasing daily specials, behind-the-scenes kitchen action, or customer testimonials.
-Fitness businesses can leverage TikTok's algorithm by creating quick workout demonstrations or transformation stories.
-Retail businesses should focus on product demonstrations and styling tips across multiple platforms.
+For hospitality businesses, Instagram Stories and Reels work brilliantly.
+Use them to show daily specials, behind-the-scenes kitchen action, or customer testimonials.
+Fitness businesses can use TikTok's algorithm for quick workout demos or transformation stories.
+Retail businesses should focus on product demos and styling tips across several platforms.

-Understanding your audience's preferred platforms is crucial.
-Research where your target demographic spends their time and tailor your video content accordingly.
-A high-end restaurant might focus on Instagram and Facebook, whilst a youth-oriented fitness studio could see better results on TikTok and Snapchat.
+You must understand which platforms your audience prefers.
+Research where your target market spends its time, then tailor your video content to suit.
+A high-end restaurant might focus on Instagram and Facebook.
+A youth-focused fitness studio could see better results on TikTok and Snapchat.

-Each social media platform has its own video requirements and audience expectations.
+Each platform has its own video requirements and audience expectations.

 Byter DigitalSocial Media